[Above: Nosferatu dir. Robert Eggers. DOP Jarin Blaschke.]

 Films: Mickey 17, The Last Showgirl, Black Bag

-Mickey 17 seems to be a film that everyone has forgotten about already, which seems like a bit of a shame.
-It was a very well-made film with some of the best creature design I've seen in a while, and I had a lot of fun watching it (my only real critique being the inclusion of a strange, sudden dream sequence within the film's epilogue).
+Mickey 17 seems to be a film that everyone has forgotten about already, which is a shame.
+It was very well-made, with some of the best creature design I've seen in a while, and I had a lot of fun watching it - my only major gripe being the inclusion of a strange, sudden dream sequence within the film's epilogue.
 Perhaps the main problem is that this was Bong Joon Ho's follow-up to Parasite, a modern classic which was a game-changer for World cinema, and people were expecting him to immediately reach those same heights again straight away - which isn't exactly fair.
 Hopefully Mickey 17 will grow in popularity over time.

 I went to see The Last Showgirl at Derby Quad partly because my own film, the short A Different Place, was screening ahead of it as part of a two-week cinema run - so that was rather exciting!
 But I likely would have gone to see The Last Showgirl regardless.
 I loved the setting, giving us a glimpse behind the curtain at a dying area of showbusiness, and Pamela Anderson did a great job in the lead role.
 I just had a few issues with the script, again with the dialogue in particular, and I feel as though Gia Coppola is still finding her feet as a director - but then again, this was one of her first feature films, and so I expect her work is only going to grow in strength.